 HTML: Hypertext Markup Language (HTML) is a combination of hypertext and markup language as the name suggests.
-Hypertext is used to denote and define a link between multiple webpages at an instance.
+Hypertext is used to denote and define a link between multiple web pages at an instance.
 A markup language is used to organize text in a structured format by making use of functional units called ‘tags,’ which form the foundation of HTML.

 CSS: Cascading Style Sheets, also called CSS in short by developers is a very cleanly written language that is used to add styling to a website using a simple syntax.
-The main advantage of CSS is that it does not have a tight-knit dependency on the native HTML surface and can independently be applied to each of the webpages as developers desire.
+The main advantage of CSS is that it does not have a tight-knit dependency on the native HTML surface and can independently be applied to each of the web pages as developers desire.

-Frontend Libraries and Frameworks
+Libraries and Frameworks

 AngularJS: AngularJS is a widely used open-source front-end framework, which is primarily used in the design and development of single-page applications (SPAs).
 Angular has a huge community of developers, and with every iteration in the software, it ensures to provide better ways to help the Full Stack Developers create better websites and applications.

-Bootstrap: Bootstrap is another open-source framework that forms as a primary go-to tool for developers who want to build responsive websites and web applications.
+Bootstrap: Angular Bootstrap is another open-source framework that forms as a primary go-to tool for developers who want to build responsive websites and web applications.
 Due to its immense potential, it has seen quick growth ever since its inception in the market.

 important frameworks, libraries, and languages used for backend development:

 Python: Python is one of the widely used languages for backend development.
 It provides multiple sub-frameworks that are used to build upon, alongside a simple syntax that makes it a perfect choice for Web Development.

-PHP: PHP is a famous server-side scripting language primarily used to run on web
+PHP is a famous server-side scripting language primarily used to run on web

-C++: C++ is one of the modest widely used general-purpose programming languages.
-It is used to complement other frameworks and work alongside them to effectively help manage backend activities in the web development process.
+It is used to complement other frameworks and work alongside them to

 There are many other backend programming/scripting languages such as C#, GoLang, Ruby, and more.

-Databases in Full Stack Development
+in Full Stack Development

 collection of data and can double up as an efficient channel to work with the

 Following are some of the most widely used databases when it comes to web applications and website building:

-Oracle: Oracle is a one-stop-shop for all the database requirements.
+Oracle: Oracle is a one-stop shop for all the database requirements.
 It is very efficient and easy to use and lets developers query the required information and work with the database server easily.